aidanwhiteley/books/README.md

 * Oauth2 based logon to
     * Google
     * Facebook
-* the oauth2 logon data is transmogrified into locally stored users - with associated roles - and into a JWT token - making the web application entirely statless
-(which has its pros and cons!)
+* the oauth2 logon data is transmogrified into locally stored users - with associated roles - and into a JWT token - making the web application almost entirely statless (which has its pros and cons!)
 * Spring Security for role based method level authorisation
 * Mongo based persistence with the use of Spring Data MongoRepository
     * next to no persistence code